There’s a huge change coming to the BBC iPlayer, and it’s one that be particularly troublesome for students.

 You can still watch loads of shows and movies and save money by not paying for a TV licence.
 Here are a few ways to continue accessing many hours of entertainment for less than a yearly licence.

 Remember though that streaming video uses a lot of data.
-If you're on mobile broadband keep a close eye on the data limits, and for home broadband we would always recommended an unlimited package so you can stream as much and as often as you like without extra fees.
+If you're on mobile broadband keep a close eye on the data limits, and for home broadband packages we would always recommended unlimited broadband so you can stream as much and as often as you like without extra fees.

 ITV Hub, All4, My5 and other catch-up services